Switch module

 Like TemperatureControl, there can be multiple Switch modules.
 All you need to do is give each module its own name in the config file.

-switch.fan1.enable true
+switch.fan1.enable false

 switch.fan1.output_pin 2.7